Mars24 User's Guide

 Also in the time settings are two pop-up menus which allow you to specify the units in which the distance between Earth and Mars is displayed.
 One menu is for displaying the one-way light time (OWLT), the amount of time that it takes light to travel between the planets.
 The other menu is for selecting between simple units of length, either kilometers or astronomical units.

 Graphic Display Window and Settings

-Mars24's other display window initially shows a sunclock of Mars.
-The other three types of plots which may shown in this window are an orbital position plot, a local panorama plot, and the Mars analemma.
+Mars24's large display window initially shows a sunclock of Mars.
+The other three types of plots which may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
 Use the menu at the top of the plot tab in the settings window to choose which of these to display.

 The sunclock is simply a map showing the dayside and nightside of Mars, Initially this map uses an "equirectangular" map projection.
 It is likely you will want a view which shows Mars as a globe, in which case you would set the sunclock's map projection menu to show an "orthographic" map.
 The Mollweide projection is also a popular choice as it is equal-area.

 The source map control allows you to choose between viewing several different map images in the sunclock display.
 The two most "realistic" are the MOC-MOLA-NGS map, created by the Mars Global Surveyor project for National Geographic magazine, and the VIS-MDIM map, which is based on Viking orbiter imagery.
 Other choices include a false color topographic image and two black-and-white topographic images.
 You might notice that some of these maps are located in a directory called "sourcemaps" in the Mars24 distribution.
 If you have other full global equirectangular maps of Mars, centered on the prime meridian, you can drop them into this directory and they will become available for Mars24 to use the next time you launch the program.